 [Big terrain - but small compared to the Columbia Icefields.
 At least on the Wapta you make progress every 1/2 hour!
 Baker, Tilly, Trapper and Peyto from L to R.]

-[Looking back over Peyto Hut with Thompson rising above]
+[Looking back over Peyto Hut with Thompson rising above.]

 [We boot packed past this sucker - the 'normal' route goes from the col on the right and over this cornice.]

-[It's a kick-pause, kick-pause slow motion dance to the top of this slope - all the while giving nervous glances at the overhanging cornices above...]
+[It's a kick-pause, kick-pause slow motion dance to the top of this slope - all the while giving nervous glances at the overhanging cornices above.]

-[Looking towards Tilly Peak and Mount Baker]
+[Looking towards Tilly Peak and Mount Baker. ++]

-[Mount Mummery and the Freshfields]
+[Mount Mummery and the Freshfields.]

-[Barbette with Howse in the background.]
+[Barbette with Breaker in the background.]

-After descending facing inward for a bit I got tired of that business and started plunge-stepping forward instead.
-My anti-balling snow plates on my crampons made this possible, Steven's crampons were balling up like crazy and he didn't feel safe turning around until he was much lower.
+After descending facing inward for a bit I got tired of that business and started plunge-stepping forward facing instead.
+The anti-balling snow plates on my crampons made this possible, Steven's crampons were balling up like crazy and he didn't feel safe turning around until he was much lower.
 We didn't waste any time at our skis but quickly transitioned them on and blasted off that slope.
 The skiing was incredible on the still-hard snow surface.
 Turning was effortless as we swooped down the glacier and out of any avalanche paths before stopping for a well deserved break in the brilliant sunshine.
 Not a breath of wind bothered us as we looked back at our tracks and contemplated another amazing snow climb on the Wapta.
 I told Steven he was now ready for pretty much anything on the Columbia Icefields - everything there is just bigger - but the skills are the same.

 [The exposure off the tiny summit snow drift is pretty severe - kind of reminded me of West Twin but smaller.]

 [One of my favorite Wapta shots - Steven surveys the vast ocean of rock, snow and ice from the descent ridge. ++]

-[Not for the faint of heart...]
+[Not for the faint of heart.]

 [You can see our ascent tracks beneath Steven and the rock we drop onto the snow slope beside.]

-[Carefull step kicking on descent]
+[Careful step kicking on descent.]

-[Looking back up at our tracks to the summit (out of sight)]
+[Looking back up at our tracks to the summit (out of sight).]

-[Vern descends the snow slope - photo by Steven Song]
+[Vern descends the snow slope - photo by Steven Song.]

 We took some nice long breaks on the way back but the skiing was fast and the snow held up amazingly firm the whole way.
 We even managed to once again get lost in the bush between Peyto Lake and the parking lot - following a different set of tracks than in the morning!
 We ended up south of the parking lot - I'm still not sure how that happened but I was glad to see the car about 10.5 hours after leaving it.